elzako/prestr-web/docs/SLIDE_DRAFT_REVIEW_FLOW_PRD.md

        - **Actions:** _Cancel_, _Publish_

      - If **Publish** is confirmed, call:
-       - `POST /api/slides/publish/{slideId}`
+       - Server Action: `publishDraft(slideId)` from `@/lib/slide-actions`

      - **On Success:**
        - Close the Draft Review modal.
        - Refresh the Slide View.
 The `draft_object_id` will be null, so the **Review Draft** button will no longer be visible.
-       - Show success toast: _“Draft published successfully.”_
+       - Show success toast: _"Draft published successfully."_

      - **On Error:**
-       - Show error toast: _“Failed to publish draft.
-Please try again.”_
+       - Show error toast: _"Failed to publish draft.
+Please try again."_

 2. **Discard Draft (Destructive Action)**
    - **Label:** _Discard Draft_